lxc86739795/human_vehicle_parsing_platform/README.md

 - [x] Look-Into-Person [LIP](http://sysu-hcp.net/lip/)
 - [x] Multi-grained Vehicle Parsing [MVP](https://xinchenliu.com/MVP.html)

+## Train and Test

+The scripts to train and test models are in `train_test`.
+The scripts for PSPNet, DeepLabV3, and HRNet are ready for directly running.

 ## Model Zoo

 **Models trained on the MVP dataset for vehicle parsing**: